mmilano/SidePanelCollapse/README.md

 ⚠️**Caveat Developer**:
-During intialization, if the `sidepanelElement` HTML element cannot be found in the document, a (browser console message will display and the side panel will not be created.
+During intialization, if the `sidepanelElement` HTML element cannot be found in the document, a (browser console) alert will display and the side panel will not be created.
 Otherwise, it will be created – whether or not the custom values are valid.

 Any custom settings should be manually verified and validated for the context.
 For example, the durations are required to be valid css transition-duration values.
-If they are not, there may not be any message or indication that something is awry, but the side panel will not function correctly.
+If they are not, there may not be any overt indication that something is awry, but the side panel will not function correctly.

 # The Behavior of SidePanelCollapse